'Kiki' Mladenovic downs Muguruza as impressive run continues

 PARIS (Reuters) - Never mind the 16 double faults, Kristina Mladenovic downed defending champion Garbine Muguruza 6-1 3-6 6-3, sending the Roland Garros crowd into raptures as their darling reached the quarter-finals of the French Open on Sunday.

-After a jittery opening set, Spanish fourth seed Muguruza rallied but 13th-seeded Frenchwoman Mladenovic perfectly played the key points in the decider to set up a meeting with Timea Bascinszky.
+After a jittery opening set, Spanish fourth seed Muguruza rallied but 13th-seeded Frenchwoman Mladenovic perfectly played the key points in the decider to set up a meeting with either Venus Williams or Timea Bascinszky.

-Mladenovic, who has been hampered by back problems, tops the tally of double faults produced at Roland Garros, having served 40 since the tournament started.
-Even though she won on Sunday, she kept adding to that total.
+Mladenovic, who has been hampered by back problems, leads the tournament in terms of double faults, having served 40 of them since it started.
+Even though she won on Sunday, she added a big contribution to that total.

-'Kiki, Kiki!" yelled the crowd as Mladenovic, who is of Serbian heritage, speaks good English and cheers herself up in Italian, negotiated her way through the tricky fourth-round match.
+'Kiki, Kiki!" yelled the crowd as Mladenovic, a player born of Serbian parents and who speaks good English and cheers herself up in Italian, negotiated her way through the tricky fourth-round match.

 "I love you, too," she told the chanting crowd after the win on a sunbathed Court Suzanne Lenglen.